YingjieQiao/networks_lab2_dev/README.md

 - A REST-over-HTTP API written in any programming language, in any framework, to imitate any real life service (e.g. fake myportal, fake edimension), backed with any other supporting services (redis, mysql, etc):
     - Can be deployed on any docker host using `docker compose` - you fail if I need to install any other dependencies on my computer!
-- With accompanying `.http` unit test files, showcasing your API's ability to respond to:
+        - see the [Run the API server locally](#run-the-api-server-locally) section above.
+        - In short, run `docker-compose up` at project root folder, and then attach to the FastAPI container.

+*Please run the `POST` requests first to populate the database table, then run the `GET` requests, following the sequence below.*

+Running the tests with `pytest testfile.py::test_function -s`, with `-s` to capture stdout in terminal:

+- a POST request ...
+    - that creates a new resource with the given attributes in the body
+        - POST `/course`, POST `/student`
+        - valid requests:
+        ```bash
+        pytest tests/test_create.py::test_create_student_success -s
+        pytest tests/test_create.py::test_create_course_success -s
+        ```
+        - invalid requests:
+        row already exists
+        ```bash
+        pytest tests/test_create.py::test_create_student_fail_1 -s
+        ```
+        bad input ioshfkswhgvlaewrhgoinwoigvsogbfaiohbg;oiaehwo;ighaewr;oighoi
+        ```bash
+        pytest tests/test_create.py::test_create_course_fail_1 -s
+        ```

+    - show that the resource has indeed been created through another HTTP request
+        - GET `/course/{course_name}` and GET `/student/{student_name}`
+        - valid requests:
+        ```bash
+        pytest tests/test_get.py::test_get_student_by_name -s
+        pytest tests/test_get.py::test_get_course_by_name -s
+        ```

+    - has validation and returns an appropriate HTTP response code if the input data is invalid (e.g. missing name)
+        - see the invalid requests stated above.

 - a GET request ...
     - with no query parameters
         - see GET `heartbeat`, GET `course_all` and GET `student_all` (db optional query param ok ??? gist link)
     - with a `sortBy` query parameter, to transform the order of the items returned
         - up to you to decide what attributes can be sorted
     - with a `count` query parameter, to limit the number of items returned
     - with a `offset` query parameter, to "skip" ahead by a number of items
     - with any combination of the above query parameters

-    - a POST request ...
-        - that creates a new resource with the given attributes in the body
-            - see POST `/course`, POST `/student`, to create with scheme
-            - see POST `/course`, POST `/student`, to create with attributes
-            - schema vs attributes ?
-        - show that the resource has indeed been created through another HTTP request
-            - see GET `/course/{course_name}` and GET `/student/{student_name}`
-        - has validation and returns an appropriate HTTP response code if the input data is invalid (e.g. missing name) (TODO: 400 for bad request input, changeto get by name cos you dont know id)
+- With accompanying `.http` unit test files, showcasing your API's ability to respond to:

     - either a DELETE or PUT request...
         - that deletes or updates a _single_ resource respectively
         - show that the resource has indeed been modified through another HTTP request